Criticism and self-criticism: North Korea

 North Koreans are required to engage in saenghwal ch’onghwa (생활총화) sessions in which they confess to wrongdoings, transgressions, and deviations from Kim Il Sung's Ten Principles for the Establishment of a Monolithic Ideological System.
 They are required to attend self-criticism sessions from the age of 8.
 Members of the ruling Korean Workers' Party can be dismissed if they do not attend sessions for longer than three months.
 Inmates at North Korean kwalliso camps are required to engage in self-criticism sessions, which often lead to harsh collective punishments for entire work-units.
 The practice was introduced in 1962 during a series of ideological disputes with the Soviet Union.

 Outside the Communist Bloc

 French Marxist philosopher Louis Althusser wrote "Essays in Self-Criticism" focused on the issue of ideologically correcting ideas expressed in his prior works, most prominently For Marx and Reading Capital.

+Feminist activist Carol Hanisch cited both Black Liberation and Maoist theory, and in particular Maoist notions of "speaking bitterness" and "self-criticism", for helping to develop the idea of consciousness raising groups within American radical feminism.

 The American New Left revolutionary organization Weather Underground dedicated a chapter of their work Prairie Fire to self-criticism of their prior revolutionary strategies.
 Likewise, the German Red Army Faction discussed the issues of self criticism in their publication The Urban Guerrilla Concept.
+Within the Japanese New Left groups, "internal struggle" (内ゲバ, uchigeba) sometimes manifested as violent self-criticism sessions, in order to expose those among their members who were not deemed ideologically pure enough.
+The United Red Army, for example, murdered 14 of its 29 members in less than a year through such sessions.